5ynthWave/Portfolio-Website/README.md

 # Portfolio-Website
-Personal portfolio website for professional and unprofessional things about me.
+Personal portfolio website for professional and personal things about me.